-An enchondroma is a common non-cancerous tumour made up of chondrocytes.
+An enchondroma is a common non-cancerous tumour made up of specialized cells called chondrocytes.
 Enchondromas are usually found in the bones of the hands or feet, but they may occur in almost any bone in the body.
 They usually affect young and middle-aged adults.
 In most cases, enchondromas do not cause symptoms and are often found when imaging (such as an X-ray or CT scan) is performed for another reason.
 When they do cause symptoms, pain or enlargement of the affected area is most common.

 The diagnosis can be made after a small tissue sample is removed in a procedure called a biopsy or when the entire tumour is removed in a procedure called a resection or curettage.
 In some cases, the diagnosis can be made without a tissue examination because the appearance on imaging is unique.
 Because they are not cancerous and many grow either very slowly or not at all, some patients may choose, along with their surgeons, not to have the tumour removed.